patfiaux/RELICS/README.md

 ![CD69 example spline fitting](RELICS_tutorial/Spline_fitting_example.png)

 In the example above it seems having 3 degrees of freedom with 15 bins leads to the best result.
 The spline does not overfit to the data.
 In general, if two splines fit approximately equelly well it's better to pick the one with less degrees of freedom to avoid overfitting.
-Not that here we've plotted the 1/dispersion values.
+Note that here we've plotted the 1/dispersion values.
 This helps with the resolution to choose the best fit.
 If you are interested in seeing what the final dispersion values look like you can set the `plot.true.disp` flag to `TRUE`.

 ```
 # use the same parameter list used for the RELICS analysis